 A bug, known as a software bug or computer bug, is an unexpected error or flaw in a computer program.
 It causes a system to behave unexpectedly and produce inaccurate and unexpected results.

-A byte is the fundamental unit of data consisting of 8 binary bits, where each bit has a value of either 0 or 1.
+A byte is the fundamental data unit consisting of 8 binary bits, each with a value of either 0 or 1.
 Alternatively, we can define a byte as a string of 8 bits.
 For example, 00111101 is a string of 8 bits that represents one byte.

 A syntax in computer programming is a set of rules that define the correct sequence of symbols that can be used to form a syntactically correct and structured program.
 In other words, syntax is a set of rules that control the structure of symbols, punctuations, and keywords of a specific programming language.
 Each programming language has its own syntax.